- Education and Science»

 The First Sergeant then stood in front of the line and called out the names of the men in the Company.
 Each man on the line responded to his name with “Here” or “Present”.
 Those not on the line when their names were called needed to be accounted-for.
-Guard duty, recent return from guard duty, other duties, or confinement to bed (in the hospital or tent) due to illness or injury were all considered excusable absences.
+Guard duty, recent return from guard duty, other duties, confinement to bed (in the hospital or tent) due to illness or injury, or on leave of absence (a.k.a. "on leave") were all considered excusable absences.
 Those NCO’s with knowledge of such absences answered for the troops not present.
 Otherwise, the missing men were considered absent without leave (permission).
 In these cases, fellow friendly troops often answered for those who departed, thus covering their absences until they returned.

 Once the Roll was taken, the First Sergeant reported the results to the Company’s commanding officer.
 At that time, announcements, if any, were made by the commander.
 Afterward, the Company was dismissed, the men fell-out of the line, and the duties of the day began.
 Men were detailed to gather firewood and stoke cooking fires, or to retrieve water, or whatever else was deemed immediately necessary.
 The remainder used the time to respond to nature’s call or even to take post-Roll Call naps if possible.